AnnemarieSheehan/Walk-Hike-Run-Cork/READ.md

 ### Surface
 I chose a light colour scheme with striking photographs to make the site striking and dramatic to draw in the user.
 I also choose clean lines and clearly separted sections to make for easy reading.
 The colour theme is soothing and inviting to encourge the use to stay on the site to find more information.

 All the wireframe files can be found in the images folder of the project.
 Wireframes were done for mobile, Ipad pro and desktop.
-[Website Mockup](https://github.com/AnnemarieSheehan/First-Milestone-Project/blob/master/assets/Images/Website-Mockup.png) [Ipad Pro](https://github.com/AnnemarieSheehan/First-Milestone-Project/blob/master/assets/Images/Ipad-pro.png) and [Mobile](https://github.com/AnnemarieSheehan/First-Milestone-Project/blob/master/assets/Images/mobilemockup.png).
+LIST FILE LOCATIONS HERE

 ## Features

 ### Existing Features
 I added a fixed image background that has a parralax effect.
-I used java script for the google map and the pin and click on effects of same I used Bootstrap Grid for layout
+I used java script for the google map and the pin and click on effects of same I used java script for the sticky navbar function
+I used Bootstrap Grid for layout